 This is where electronic communications are used in order to obtain bank account numbers, passwords and other information by pretending to be an well-known financial institution, for example, and then using the information for fraudulent purposes.

 The material used to wrap goods for the purpose of protection, transportation and promotion.

 The population is the total number of people in a group that are the focus of a research project and can relate to geographical factors or more specialist factors.
 They may also be known as the universe and will have a number of characteristics in common.

-The process used to analyse the range of product or services a company has in their portfolio and to see where they are in terms of future success/failure.
-This analysis can help allocate resources and investments into the products by determining there market share and market growth.
+The process used to analyse the range of products or services a company has in their portfolio and to see where they are in terms of future success/failure.
+This analysis can help allocate resources and investments into the products by determining their market share and market growth.

 The process of a product in terms of sales and profit.
-Usually defined by the stages; introduction, growth, maturity and decline.
+Usually defined by the following stages: introduction, growth, maturity and decline.

 The activity that aims to develop a relationship between the public and a company by stabilising a good reputation and communicating efficiently and effectively.

 An approach that aims to address the consumer directly and create consumer demand for a product through promotional activities, such as advertising.
 It works by the producer promoting to the wholesaler, the wholesaler promoting to the retailers and the retailers promoting to the consumer.